 Diving Raja Ampat : Top 10 Best Dive Sites

 Located in West Papua, Indonesia, the Raja Ampat archipelago is the Holy Grail of scuba diving.
 Diving in Raja Ampat guarantees you’ll be able to observe exceptional marine biodiversity.
-Raja Ampat is regularly ranked among the top diving sites in Indonesia and even Southeast Asia.
+Raja Ampat is regularly ranked among Indonesia and Southeast Asia’s top diving sites.
 This group of tropical islands is teeming with vibrant coral reefs, tropical fish, and rare marine creatures.
 All in clear, warm waters.
 Here are my favorite diving sites in Raja Ampat, including some beautiful sites near the islands of Groot Fam, Batanta, and Misool

 1. Melissa’s Garden – Groot Fam

 Melissa’s Garden is an iconic site in the Groot Fam archipelago in Raja Ampat.
-It’s one of the most beautiful coral gardens I’ve ever dived.
-You’ll discover a vibrantly colored coral reef, with an incredible diversity of hard and soft corals.
-The clear water provides optimal visibility, ideal for observing schools of butterflyfish, clownfish, groupers, jacks, and triggerfish.
+It’s one of the most beautiful coral gardens I’ve ever dived in.
+You’ll discover a vibrantly colored coral reef with an incredible diversity of hard and soft corals.
+The clear water provides optimal visibility, which is ideal for observing schools of butterflyfish, clownfish, groupers, jacks, and triggerfish.

 The shallow depth makes this site accessible to all and offers a true natural spectacle.
 If you’re taking a liveaboard cruise, this is a good site for a refresher dive if you haven’t dived in a while.